-Dispensing revenue totaled JPY47.9bn (+5.5% YoY) in 1H.
-The price per prescription dropped 0.3% YoY to JPY10,033, due to the impact of off-year NHI drug price revisions and the end of the transitional measures for community support system premiums.
-However, the number of prescriptions filled increased 5.8% YoY to 4,777, as patients felt more at ease with seeking medical consultations following the downgrading of COVID-19 to a Class V infectious disease.
-The outbreak of several respiratory infections, and the use of digital technologies, such as the transmission of prescriptions via LINE, also boosted prescription volumes.
-The growth in prescription volumes was a primary factor contributing to the higher-than-expected operating profit in 1H.
-In an effort to improve the efficiency of its pharmaceutical ordering operations and address drug shortages, Medical System Network has rolled out its proprietary new inventory management system, LINCLE, to all directly operated pharmacies.
-It is also testing the system with some network affiliates.
+In cumulative Q3, dispensing fee income generated by directly operated pharmacies (on a company-wide basis) reached JPY73.2bn (+5.3% YoY) due to the rise in the number of prescriptions.
+The prescription unit price fell to JPY10,070 (1.0% YoY), due to the impact of off-year NHI drug price revisions and the conclusion of transitional measures for community support system premiums.
+However, the number of prescriptions filled increased to 7,266,000 (+6.4% YoY), as patients felt more at ease with seeking medical consultations following the downgrading of COVID-19 to a Class 5 infectious disease.
+The outbreak of several respiratory infections and the utilization of digital technologies (transmission of prescriptions using the LINE messaging app), also drove up the prescription volume.